TolikPylypchuk/SharpHook/docs/articles/intro.md

 now things are not quite as tied, and people need cross-platform stuff.
 So here we are.
 Meet SharpHook, a library which enables you to easily create global hooks in a cross-platform way.

+Starting with version 1.1.0, SharpHook can simulate keyboard and mouse events in a cross-platform way as well.

 SharpHook doesn't implement any hooking functionality itself.
 It is simply a wrapper around a C library called [libuiohook](https://github.com/kwhat/libuiohook), and a very thin one at that.
 However, it does provide a few types to make things easier for you than P/Invoking native functions.